Dn98G/Phase1Project/README.md

-ENGLISH PREMIER LEAGUE
+MANCHESTER UNITED FC

-This is a one-page online application that highlights football teams, lets users browse and select teams by league, and, when clicked on, presents club information.
+This is a one-page online application that highlights the players in Manchester United

 ASPECTS

-Examine a football club database
+Examine a player details

 Look for a player.

 Sort player according to posostion

- When clicked, the club details are displayed.
+When clicked, the player details are displayed.

 LANGUAGES Utilised